Desire for Sin

 Deliberate Choosing of Sin

 While, the deliberate choosing of sin is what it sounds like; it is when we intentionally choose to offend God.
-We offend Him from not following the knowledge of right from wrong He placed within all of us that we learned or when we ignore of learned laws of the land.
+We offend Him from not following the knowledge of right from wrong He placed within all of us that we learned or when we ignore of learned laws of the land and we respond to our sinful impulses.
 Sadly, this is how pretty much all mature people sin.

 The deliberate choosing of sin has two forms: